-● Restaurant Mika offers locally sourced dishes that look not only good but also taste good, plus they have handmade chocolates.
+Restaurant Mika offers locally sourced dishes that look not only good but also taste good, plus they have handmade chocolates.

+>

-● Þrastarlundur is perfectly situated in the town of Selfoss with plenty of tasty food options making it a great place to stop for dinner after touring the Golden Circle.
+> ● Þrastarlundur is perfectly situated in the town of Selfoss with plenty of tasty food options making it a great place to stop for dinner after touring the Golden Circle.

+>

-Thingvellir, Gullfoss, and Geysir are the anchors of the Golden Circle but if you want to expand your Golden Circle experience, you can check out these other points of interest:
+> Thingvellir, Gullfoss, and Geysir are the anchors of the Golden Circle but if you want to expand your Golden Circle experience, you can check out these other points of interest:

+>

-A volcanic crater lake.
+> A volcanic crater lake.
 It’s bright blue color set against the surrounding volcanic rock is stunning.
 There is an entrance fee of 400 ISK to help with the preservation of this gem on privately owned land.

+>

-At one time, the center of religious power and scholarship in Iceland, Skálholt, is now home to a rebuilt church and museum where visitors can explore the crypt and view religious relics and artifacts.
+> At one time, the center of religious power and scholarship in Iceland, Skálholt, is now home to a rebuilt church and museum where visitors can explore the crypt and view religious relics and artifacts.

+>

-Take a short detour on a gravel track to find Faxi waterfall on the Tungufjlót river.
+> Take a short detour on a gravel road to find Faxi waterfall on the Tungufjlót river.
 While not as imposing as Gullfoss, this waterfall is impressive in its own right with a handy salmon ladder to help salmon make their way upstream to spawn.
 There’s even a picnic area where visitors can have a snack while they sit and enjoy the falls.

+>

-For those seeking accommodation outside of Reykjavik and close to the sites of the Golden Circle, there are several hotels and guesthouses in the towns and villages of the region.
+> For those seeking accommodation outside of Reykjavik and close to the sites of the Golden Circle, there are several hotels and guesthouses in the towns and villages of the region.

+>

-This charming village gives visitors a taste of small-town Iceland.
+> This charming village gives visitors a taste of small-town Iceland.
 Much of Iceland’s produce is grown in the greenhouses of Hveragerði.
 Make sure to get in a visit to the Geothermal Park while you’re in town.

+>

-Route 1 or the Ring Road, which runs around the entire island, passes straight through Selfoss, making it a convenient base camp for your Golden Circle excursions.
+> Route 1 or the Ring Road, which runs around the entire island, passes straight through Selfoss, making it a convenient base camp for your Golden Circle excursions.
 The town has a great swimming pool, and all types of accommodation are available.